fmalazemi/python101/README.md

 👉 [Moodle](https://moodle.ku.edu.kw)

 ---

 ## 🌟 Welcome to CS 101!

-You're about to learn one of the most powerful and important programming language in the world.
+You are about to begin learning one of the most popular and beginner-friendly programming languages in the world.
-C++ is used in:
+Python is widely used in:

+- 🌐 Web development
+- 🤖 Artificial intelligence and machine learning
+- 📊 Data analysis and visualization
+- 🔬 Scientific computing
+- 🛠️ Automation and scripting
-- 🎮 Video game engines (Unreal Engine, Unity core)
+- 🎮 Game development
-- 🚗 Automotive software (Tesla, autonomous vehicles)
-- 🚀 Space programs (SpaceX, NASA)
-- 💰 Financial systems (high-frequency trading)
-- 🖥️ Operating systems (Windows, macOS, Linux)
-- 🤖 Robotics and embedded systems
+- 🧠 Education and problem solving

-___
+Python is a great first programming language because it is simple to read, easy to write, and helps you focus on problem solving.

+---

 ## 📚 Course Information

-**Course Number:** CS 143
+**Course Number:** CS 101
-**Course Title:** Fundamentals of Computer Programming in C++
+**Course Title:** Introduction to Python Programming
 **Credits:** 3 Credits (42 Hours)
-**Prerequisite:** CS 101 (Introduction to Computers)
+**Prerequisite:** Introduction to Computers
 **Platform:** [moodle.ku.edu.kw](https://moodle.ku.edu.kw)

 **Instructor:** Dr. Fawaz Alazemi
 - Office: S02A2-150
-- Office Hours: Monday and Wednesday 12:30PM - 1:50PM
+- Office Hours: Monday and Wednesday 12:30 PM – 1:50 PM

-**Teaching Assistant:** Mr. Assma AlOtaibi
+**Teaching Assistant:** TBA
-- Office: N00B1-221
+- Office: TBA
 - Office Hours: TBA

 ---